1NF053C/op/packages/blog/src/about/index.md

 ## about my work

 - What I do: Provide value to stakeholders by building and testing software.
 - How I do it: Exceed expectations, find win-wins, and have fun doing it.
-Never fired nor laid-off.
 - Currently: I'm freelancing and continuing my education with online courses and certifications.

 Please feel free to ask for references.